mamunmaziz/mamunmaziz.github.io/_posts/2022-12-12-MYSQL Examples.md

 ## Problem 01:

-Write a query to display the comparison result (higher/lower/same) of the average salary of employees in a department to the company’s average salary.
+Write a query to display the comparison result (higher/lower/same) of the average salary of employees in a department to the company’s average salary per month..

 ### Create schema
 ```sql